 Polishing teak wood on a boat is a fairly straightforward process.
 Make sure the surface is clean and free of dirt, grease, and other debris.
 Use a soft-bristled brush to scrub the surface of the teak with a mild detergent and water.
 Once the surface is clean, you can apply a teak cleaner, which will help to bring out the natural grain of the wood.
 After the cleaner has been applied, use a soft cloth to buff the surface of the wood.
 Apply a teak oil, which will help to protect the wood from the elements and keep it looking its best.

-When applying the teak oil, it is important to use a soft cloth and to apply the oil in thin coats.
+Use a soft cloth and to apply the oil in thin coats.
 When applying the oil, start from the bottom of the boat and work your way up.
 Allow the oil to dry completely between coats and make sure to cover the entire surface of the wood.
 After the final coat of oil has been applied, use a clean, dry cloth to buff the wood and remove any excess oil.
 With regular maintenance and cleaning, your teak wood will stay looking great for many years to come.

 Preparation

-The process of restoring teak wood on a boat starts with a thorough cleaning of the wood with a non–abrasive cleaner.
+It starts with a thorough cleaning of the wood with a non-abrasive cleaner.
 Once this is done, the wood should be sanded to remove any dirt, stains, or old sealers that may be present.
 Once the wood is sanded, an appropriate sealer should be applied to protect the wood and prepare it for staining.
 After the sealer has been applied, the wood should then be stained to match the desired colour.
 The wood should be sealed again with a top coat of varnish or sealant to lock in the colour and provide additional protection for the wood.

 Cleaning the Teak